.

 Affordable massages, luxury spas and wellness retreats.

-A Thai massage in Phuket is almost a daily ritual for many travellers.
+Phuket is famous for its Thai massage shops, and a daily massage is almost a ritual for many travellers.
 Massage shops are everywhere, from beach-side huts to five-star spa resorts.
 A traditional Thai massage, an oil massage or a foot massage are all easy to find and affordable.
 In recent years, Phuket has also become a destination for longer wellness retreats, with yoga, detox programmes and holistic treatments available at dedicated centres around the island.
 After a long day of exploring, a good massage is the perfect way to end it.

 13. Elephant Sanctuaries